vsoch/vsoch.github.io/_posts/2018/2018-03-03-deepvariant.md

 </ol>

 Ideally, all of this could be replaced with a simple tutorial that says "Hi Friend!
 Let's walk through this together!"
 Unfortunately, the best of these out there are generally written by users.
 The <a href="https://docs.docker.com/registry/spec/api/#content-digests" target="_blank">Docker Hub resource</a>, for example, serves as a massive chunk of definitions and example responses.
-It's been very useful to show me parameters avalable, but very problematically, many times the calls that I issue don't seem to work, and there is no nice guide that shows my particular call in completion.
+It's been very useful to show me parameters available, but very problematically, many times the calls that I issue don't seem to work, and there is no nice guide that shows my particular call in completion.
 I want a dummy example that I can copy paste and get an immediate validation that it works.
 This kind of thing I usually find on Stack Overflow.
 I don't see why this isn't put up front and center.
 And I don't mean to single out one documentation base - this is a chronic issue for most.

 ### Variability is Problematic